 That last point is important, and it’s what makes digital marketing so effective.
 Most of what you do can be measured.

 - Target a specific growth percentage and set a deadline.

 - Seeking brand awareness?

-- Focus on boosting social media followers and website visits.
+- Focus on boosting social media followers and website visits by a certain date.

 Table of Contents

 - Success in business doesn’t happen without an excellent strategy